scala/scala-async/README.md

  - The async macro analyses the block of code, looking for control structures and locations of await calls.
 It then breaks the code into 'chunks'.
-Each chunk contains a linear sequence of statements that concludes with branching decision, or with the registration of subsequent state handler as a continuation.
+Each chunk contains a linear sequence of statements that concludes with a branching decision, or with the registration of a subsequent state handler as the continuation.
  - Before this analysis and transformation, the program is normalized into a form amenable to this manipulation.
 This is called the "A Normal Form" (ANF), and roughly means that: